By Borneo specialist Nicki

-Borneo’s Iban people have a colourful history of headhunting and one of their tribes lives next to a remote stretch of the Lemanak River in Sarawak, a four-hour drive from Kuching.
+Borneo’s Iban people live next to a remote stretch of the Lemanak River in Sarawak, a six-hour drive from Kuching.
 Visiting the tribe and staying overnight in their longhouse was one of my most memorable experiences in Borneo.

 Accompanied by a guide, you travel there in a canoe and are greeted by the chief.
 It’s customary to take a gift that’s shared between the families.
 It’s a good idea to take something useful for cooking (I took shrimp paste).
 At evening time, all the villagers come together for dinner.
 Dancing and drinking rice wine follows, and the evening usually turns into a party.